Research I POV I UX / UI Design

 Competitor analysis

-- Self-assessed nutrition & fitness plans designed for fat loss
+• Self-assessed nutrition and fitness plans tailored toward fat loss

-- Motivation tools, including videos, fitness tracking, and push notifications for upcoming workouts
+• Motivation tools such as progress tracking, workout videos, and push notifications for upcoming sessions

 Research Goals